The Honor System Manual

 - Disciplinary probation: probationary status is for a specified period of time, such as for a semester or through graduation.
 While on disciplinary probation, a student may not serve as an officer in any student organization.

 - Suspension (with possibility of readmission): when a suspension is imposed, a time period is specified indicating both the start and end of the suspension period.
 While suspended a student may not participate in any student activities or programs and may not return to campus – including campus housing – without prior approval from the Dean of the College.
-The student must complete readmission requirements as indicated through the office of the Dean of Studies.
+The student must complete readmission requirements as indicated through the Deans' Office for Advising and Support.

 - Expulsion (without possibility of readmission): when a student is expelled, she is no longer eligible for readmission to Barnard.
 The expulsion is part of the student record.

 In addition, educational projects, follow up meetings, counseling referral, or other appropriate treatment or actions may be required.
 This is consistent with the Honor Board’s goals of education, remediation, and support.

 B. The Honor Process Carried Out By Faculty: